Squared Dehn twists and deformed symplectic invariants: Squared Dehn twists, B-fields, and bulk deformations

 In any dimension, a similar analysis using Remark \ref{rem:converse to quasi-iso criterion} shows that $L$ and $\tau_S^2 L$ are not quasi-isomorphic in $\fuk(A_2^{2n})$.
 This can also be seen more directly by considering a test thimble $T_\eta$ with vanishing path $\eta$ as in Figure \ref{matchingcycles} (see the proof of \cite[Lemma 7.3]{maydanskiy2009}).

 Finally, consider the more general situations of Theorem \ref{thm:main thm twisted} and Theorem \ref{thm:main thm bulk deformed}.
-By a version of the Weinstein neighborhood theorem, a neighborhood $U$ of $L \cup S$ is symplectomorphic to a neighborhood of the core spheres in $A_2^{2n}$.
-In fact, after a deformation we can assume that $U$ is (exact) symplectomorphic to $A_2^{2n}$, and we can also arrange that $\tau_S^2L$ is contained in $U$.
+By a version of the Weinstein neighborhood theorem (see \cite{symington2001} for the case $n=2$), a neighborhood $U$ of $L \cup S$ is symplectomorphic to a neighborhood of the core spheres in $A_2^{2n}$.
+After a deformation we can assume that $U$ is (exact) symplectomorphic to $A_2^{2n}$, and we can also arrange that $\tau_S^2L$ is contained in $U$.
+As in Lemma~\ref{lemma:Liouville subdomains}, the quasi-isomorphism question for $L$ and $\tau_{S^2}L$ is unchanged if we restrict the ambient space from $M$ to $U$.
 Identifying $U$ with $A_2^{2n}$, the assumptions on $\Omega$ and ${\mho}$ imply that their restrictions to $U$ are, up to a scaling factor, (co)homologous to $\Omega_\e$ and ${T_\e}$ respectively.
 This reduces the quasi-isomorphism question for $L$ and $\tau_S^2 L$ to the universal example already considered.

-\begin{remark} Notice that the above argument implicitly uses a maximum principle to rule out any ``big" holomorphic triangles which leave the neighborhood $U$. \end{remark}